swisschain/Sirius.Api.Docs/source/includes/v2/_assets.md

 Sirius provides the set of crypto assets available to use.
 You can get notifications about a deposit or initiate a withdrawal in any asset presented in this set.
-The asset has a generic model which represents a native assets an tokens.
+The asset is a generic model which represents a native asset, fungible token or a non-fungible token.
-Each asset has a symbol, accuracy, optional address, ID of the blockchain containing this asset and unique ID.
 It's possible that in the different blockchains assets with the same symbol and/or address are existed, so you have to rely only on the asset ID if you need to deterministically identify it.
 If you've received a deposit of an asset which is not supported by Sirius yet, you can add this particular asset to your personal list by specifying all needed asset parameters.